The Agencies That Enforce The Americans with Disabilities Act

 These days, if your business has 15 or more full-time employees, you are required to be ADA compliant.
 Though there are a few exceptions, by and large, if you provide a service or product(s) to the public, you are required to be in compliance with certain specific ADA regulations.

 Not becoming ADA compliant is opening yourself up to the possibility of lawsuits, but also there are very steep fines that can be imposed.
 These can easily be in the tens of thousands of dollars, even for a first time offense.
 Federal law allows fines of up to $75,000 for the first violation, and up to $150,000 for each additional violation.
 Therefore, it is important to make sure your business is compliant with the most current ADA revisions.

 In addition to heavy fines, every year the lawsuits are increasing exponentially for ADA claims.
 In California, the state has enacted different laws which entitle people with disabilities to file for monetary claims as well, and even have a minimum statutory penalty of $4,000 plus attorney's fees for any ADA violation, considered a violation of their civil rights.

 Any business who violates this Act is also subject to bad public relations, and thus damage to its reputation.
 Considering the fact that people with disabilities make up over a quarter of the U.S. population, it stands to reason that by becoming ADA compliant, businesses will be opening their doors to a potentially large number of new patrons.
 Yet one more great reason to do the right thing!
 To learn more about ADA check out ADA Central today!
-In addition, if you are interested in ADA seating learn what is ADA seating.
+In addition, if you are interested in ADA, find out when was the ADA passed.